developertester786/Node-React/README.md

 # Node-React
-This is a online property listing portal
+This is an online property listing portal